Great Northern P-1

 The Great Northern P-1 was a class of 15 4-8-2 "Mountain" type steam locomotives built by the Lima Locomotive Works in 1914 and operated by the Great Northern Railway.

 History

-The P-1s were at first assigned to pull passenger trains, but were proven to be too slow and were reassigned to freight service.
-Between June and November 1928, they were all rebuilt by the GN's Superior, Great Falls, and Hillyard Shops to Q-2 Class 2-10-2s.
+Initially assigned to pull passenger trains, the P-1s were found to be too slow and were reassigned to freight service.
+Between June and November 1928, all P-1s were rebuilt by the GN's Superior, Great Falls, and Hillyard Shops into Q-2 Class 2-10-2s.

 Disposition

 Neither the P-1s nor the Q-2s have survived into preservation today.
 Retirement started on July 16, 1953 and were all retired by April 1958.